pirovc/ganon/docs/custom_databases.md

 ```

 !!! note
-    `blastdbcmd` is a command from BLAST software suite and should be installed separately
+    `blastdbcmd` is a command from [BLAST+ software suite](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) (tested version 2.14.0) and should be installed separately.

 ### Files from genome_updater